Hidden funeral costs: a couple reviewing a quote closely at home

 Most people organise a funeral once or twice in their lifetime.
 They are grieving, time-pressured, and making financial decisions about an industry they have never dealt with before.
 That combination creates fertile ground for unexpected costs.

 This is not about bad people.
 Most funeral directors are trying to do right by families.
 But the pricing structures of the Australian funeral industry have gaps, and those gaps tend to move money in one direction.
-The seven traps below each carry real numbers from our pricing knowledge base and the steps that protect against them.
+The seven traps below each carry the numbers we can source, and the steps that protect against them.

 Every price here is a base advertised package price unless labelled otherwise.
 Named-provider figures are drawn from publicly available and published provider pricing reviewed in June 2026; they are indicative, change over time, and vary by branch.
 This is general information, not advice.
 Always request an itemised quote before signing anything.